Air Fryer Roasted Potatoes

 -

-1.5 to 2 pounds of potatoes (Yukon Gold, Red, or Baby potatoes work best)
+1.5 pounds (700 g) potatoes (Yukon Gold, red potatoes, or baby potatoes work best)

 -